HUg0005/PyYacht/README.md

 To update PyYacht type "pip install PyYacht --upgrade" (without "") into the command prompt application then hitting enter.

 ## Linux Notes
-On linux you may have to make the file exercuable by running "sudo chmod +x /usr/bin/PyStart.py" (without "") in the terminal.
+On linux you may have to make the file executable by running "sudo chmod +x /usr/bin/PyStart.py" (without "") in the terminal.